The gastroenterology, hepatology and nutrition service cares for children and young people with a wide range of conditions including:

 Neither you nor your child are obliged to participate in research and our priority is to offer the best available treatment for every child.

 Our team ethos is to provide training opportunities for all existing job specifications.
-This includes excellent training opportunities for doctors, dieticians, clinical nurse specialists and secretaries.
+This includes excellent training opportunities for doctors, dietitians, clinical nurse specialists and secretaries.